Jump to content

 Hooping and stabilizer

 Improper thread tension.
-Check the tension of both the upper thread and bobbin thread.
-An ideal tension is that the reverse of your stitching will show 1/3 top stitch on the each of the outer edges and 1/3 bobbin stitch in the centre.
+Check the tension of both the upper thread and the bobbin thread.
+An ideal tension is that the reverse of your stitching will show 1/3 top stitch on each of the outer edges and 1/3 bobbin stitch in the center.

 Embroidery Digitizing: A Comprehensive Guide to Getting Started